There are over 200 European species identified within the family Agaricaceae; more than fifty are detailed via the gallery links below.

 Few if any dapperlings are good edible mushrooms, and most of the smaller species are either known to be poisonous or at least suspect.
 Lepiota cristata, the Stinking dapperling, is one such example, and it has been known to cause serious poisoning.
 Another member of the family Agaricaceae now thought to be slightly toxic is Leucoagaricus leucothites, the White Dapperling.

-Bird's nest fungi such as Crucibulum laeve are also now placed in the family Agaricaceae, although some people still retain their former family Nidulariaceae.
+Bird's nest fungi such as Crucibulum laeve are also now placed in the family Agaricaceae, although some authorities still retain their former family Nidulariaceae.

 For more information about the family Agaricaceae and a deeper insight into the ecology and structure of the Agaricus and other species featured in our Agaricaceae Gallery pages, please see Pat O'Reilly's latest book Fascinated by Fungi, author-signed copies of which are available online here...